two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 <img src="/img/chunithmsunplus/distserver.png">

 !!! tip ""
-	If everything has been set up correctly, you should now be at the games Attract Screen.
+	If everything has been set up correctly, you should now be at the game's Attract Screen.
 	`F2` and `F3` will let you insert service/coin credits (`1` and `2` on older versions of segatools).
-	Now we know the game is working, we can move on to configuring controllers and network access.
+	Now that we know the game is working, we can move on to configuring controllers and network access.

 !!! note "Dipswitch Settings:"
 	The dipswitch settings, `dipsw1`, `dipsw2` and `dipsw3`, are not set the very first time you run the game, as some system files still need to be created.
 If the game is running at the wrong frame rate, you may need to exit and re-open the game for these settings to apply.